temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow count: Number of Workflow Executions

-Show a count of [Workflow Executions](/workflows#workflow-execution), regardless of excution state (running, terminated, etc).
-Use `--query` to select a subset of Workflow Executions.
+Show a count of [Workflow Executions](/workflows#workflow-execution), regardless of execution state (running, terminated, etc).
+Use `--query` to select a subset of Workflow
+Executions:

 ```
 temporal workflow count \